 So, if you’d like to learn this secret sauce, I’m offering a course on this subject...it’s all insider stuff that I’ve never heard anyone talk about in this way before.
 So if you’re interested pop on over to this link here: (SIGN UP for the course here).

 I’ll be going in depth in specific detail on the three elements that power hit songs, ultimately giving you an unfair advantage in the songwriting department.
-And I’ll also be delving further into song title ideas and how to write lyrics.
+And I’ll also be delving further into song title ideas and how to write lyrics and those special words that can help elevate your career.

 See you there and on the charts!